Text by James Koole

 Starting with the transit vehicle, they bypassed North American builders and headed for Europe.
 They purchased 85 buses from Belgian bus maker Van Hool.
 The sleek buses, or rapid transit vehicles (RTV’s) as Viva refers to them, have comfortable interiors that will look familiar to GO Transit commuters.
 Tables and facing seats make it possible to carry on a conversation or even hold a business meeting on board.

-The un-bus, as some call them, is designed to remove some of the stigma of public transit.
-Air-conditioned, with high-back seats, and plush fabrics — these are not your average city buses.
-Combine that with real-time tracking by satellite, and stops that not only shelter you from rain and wind, but also tell you when the next bus will arrive, and you have the future of public transit.
-At least, that’s what York Region hopes Viva will be.
+The un-bus, as some called them, was designed to remove some of the stigma of public transit.
+With air-conditioning, high-back seats, and plush fabrics — these were not your average city buses.
+Combine that with real-time tracking by satellite, and stops that not only shelter you from rain and wind, but also tell you when the next bus will arrive and, York Region argued, you had the future of public transit.

 In June 2002, the Region of York entered into a Private-Public Partnership (P3) agreement with a group companies known as the York Consortium 2002.
 It was these seven companies who would design, build and operate a state of the art bus rapid transit system in York Region, and develop a long-term plan to bring a full-scale rapid transit network to York beginning in 2005.
 The stage had been set, and now it was up to the consortium to deliver.